barrucadu/memo.barrucadu.co.uk/memos/career-levels.markdown

   - maintaining internet-connected infrastructure.
 - [GOV.UK support][], specifically:
   - being on the in-hours support rota,
-  - being on the on-call support rota.
+  - being on the on-call support rota,
+  - developing a tool to generate the support rota.
 - [GOV.UK accounts][], specifically:
   - responding to reported vulnerabilities.